Kevinw97/Chip8/README.md

 ## How to build and run:
 This is a Visual Studio project.
 Install SDL3 from https://github.com/libsdl-org/SDL/releases with the VC devel package and follow the install.md there.

-Run the executable with: chip8 <path to Chip8 ROM file>
+Run the executable with: chip8 {path to Chip8 rom file}